haveno-dex/haveno/README.md

 The project is divided between multiple repositories:

 - **[haveno](https://github.com/haveno-dex/haveno)** - This repository.
-Contains the Proof of Concept of what will be the heart of Haveno.
+The heart of Haveno.
 - **[haveno-ui-poc](https://github.com/haveno-dex/haveno-ui-poc)** - The PoC of the future user interface.
 Uses gRPC APIs to serve the UI in React.
 - **[haveno-design](https://github.com/haveno-dex/haveno-design)** - Repository for design discussions and development.
 - **[haveno-meta](https://github.com/haveno-dex/haveno-meta)** - For project-wide discussions and proposals.
-- **[haveno-site](https://github.com/haveno-dex/haveno-site)** - The repository of the future website.
+- **[haveno-site](https://github.com/haveno-dex/haveno-site)** - The repository of the website.

-Currently, efforts are focused in developing the core repository ('haveno').
-If you wish to help, take a look at the [issue tracker](https://github.com/haveno-dex/haveno/issues) and the [Kanban boards (projects)](https://github.com/haveno-dex/haveno/projects).
-We run a bounty program to incentivize development, the issues eligible for a reward in XMR [are labelled '💰bounty'](https://github.com/haveno-dex/haveno/labels/%F0%9F%92%B0bounty).
+If you wish to help, take a look at the [issue tracker](https://github.com/haveno-dex/haveno/issues).
+We run a bounty program to incentivize development.
+See [Bounties](#bounties)

 The PGP keys of the core team members are in `gpg_keys/`.

 ## Keep in touch and help out!

 Haveno is a community-driven project.
-For it to be succesful it's fundamental to have the support and help of the Monero community.
+For it to be successful it's fundamental to have the support and help of the Monero community.
 We have our own Matrix server.
 Registrations are not open at the moment, but the rooms are public and can be joined from any matrix client (like Element).
 We look forward to hearing from you!

 - General discussions: **Haveno** (`#haveno:haveno.network`) relayed on Libera (IRC) (`#haveno`)
 - Development discussions: **Haveno Development** (`#haveno-dev:haveno.network`) relayed on Libera (IRC) (`#haveno-dev`)